Guide

 A rebate is not the Form 5695 claim.
 Keep separate records and re-check how subsidies affect eligible cost.

-6) Assuming carryforward works the same in both parts
+6) Assuming carryforward works the same way in both parts

 Part I includes a carryforward line.
 Part II does not give you that same line-by-line carryforward path on the form.